PPR has a Steering Group of about ten officers, elected annually. Here are the main officers for 2018/19.

 One of the nicest things is to have a chat with local people as they pass the garden and stop to look.
 South Norwood has a good feel about it at the moment, and we feel very optimistic, as if there are good things coming just around the corner.
 PPR has helped to create a community spirit by networking, bringing people and organisations together.

-OTHER STEERING GROUP MEMBERS: Audrey Bobb, Eva Cammarata, Juanita Isaacs, Alina Khama-Nyane, Rachel McKoy, Patricia Pelican, Shuba Rao and Brian Stovell.
+OTHER STEERING GROUP MEMBERS: Audrey Bobb, Eva Cammarata, Juanita Isaacs, Rachel McKoy, Shuba Rao and Brian Stovell.